 Of course, this is a process.
-And the more I explore it, the less sure I am at the ability to arrive at a destination.
+And the more I explore it, the less sure I am about the ability to arrive at a destination.
 You can and should expect to need to recalibrate your definition of “enough” again and again.

 Now, that doesn’t mean we never crave more.
 We’re human, after all.

-The narrow point of this discussion is just to encourage you to take a step back when you find yourself wanting more, and think about where that desire is based.
+The narrow point of this discussion is just to encourage you to take a step back when you find yourself wanting more and think about where that desire is based.

 Is it an actual reflection of your values and your current reality?
 Or is it just the More More More monster knocking at the door again?